 Less concerned with procurement and disposal, CMMS can do the heavy lifting for your maintenance crews and managers who are busy operating, repairing, and fixing your assets.

-Like with EAM, you can integrate your CMMS software with many other SaaS solutions and ERP systems (like Microsoft Dynamics or SAP).
-These integrations help provide the missing link between office-based teams looking after ordering spare parts and maintenance departments on the factory floor or in the field.
+As with EAM, you can integrate your CMMS software with many other SaaS and ERP systems.
+These integrations provide the missing link between your office-based teams that order spare parts and manufacturing and maintenance departments on the factory floor or in the field.

-A robust CMMS like MaintainX provides a real-time holistic view across your business.
-From asset uptime and downtime to planned predictive maintenance, standard operating procedures, and on-the-spot inventory data, the right CMMS will help streamline the range of your maintenance activities.
+That said, not all CMMS platforms are equal, with some offering better functionality than others.
+For example, a robust CMMS like MaintainX can provide you with a real-time 360-degree view across your business.
+From asset uptime and downtime to planned predictive maintenance, standard operating procedures, audits and inspections, and on-the-spot inventory data, the right CMMS will help streamline the range of your manufacturing maintenance activities.

 Who Uses CMMS?